shabbirmateen/iOS-Code-Challenge/README.md

 * iOS best practices

 ## Submission
 You should provide a URL to a Git repository of yours when you complete.
-If it is a private repo on Gihub, you can add **testAxxess** account to your coolaborators when complete.
+If it is a private repo on GitHub, you can add **testAxxess** account to your collaborators when complete.